periode/thesis/corpus/online_posts.md

 the author states that ugliness is self-explanatory, but that beauty is elusive (they still don't define ugliness).

-his main arugment is that of *hamon*, the wavy pattern on the edge of a japanese blade which indicates its quality. they see the same thing with code, there's a pattern that's an indicator of its quality.
+his main argument is that of *hamon*, the wavy pattern on the edge of a japanese blade which indicates its quality. they see the same thing with code, there's a pattern that's an indicator of its quality.

 - indentation
 - spacing